kroma2/Dynamic-Refresh-Change/README.md

      ```powershell
      -ArgumentList "/R:x"  # Change x to desired rate
      ```
-   The first one is when plugged, the second one when unplugged
+   The first value (by default:144) is for when your monitor is plugged in, and the second one (by default:60) is for when it's unplugged.
 ## ⚠️ Notes

 - Make sure PowerShell scripts are allowed to run on your system.
 You may need to set the execution policy: